dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/buffer-overflow-protection-mode.md

 # Enumeration BufferOverflowProtectionMode

-`BufferOverflowProtectionMode` describes the protection modes to manage situations when the `ImageSourceAdapter`'s buffer exceeds its capacity.
+`DSBufferOverflowProtectionMode` describes the protection modes to manage situations when the `DSImageSourceAdapter`'s buffer exceeds its capacity.

 <div class="sample-code-prefix template2"></div>
    >- Objective-C